Environmental Education

 • Grown-up Nature Camp (ages 18 and up) September 5 – 7, 2024

-2024 we will host Summer Nature Camp for campers ages 8-11 the week of July 22nd-26th.
-Location to be determined.
+2024 we will host Summer Nature Camp for campers ages 8-11 the week of July 22nd-26th at Shenango Park in New Castle.

 There is a registration cost – see details on Registration forms.